 What if I give too much?

-If you think you may have given your child too much aspirin, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
+If you think you may have given your child too much aspirin, contact your doctor or local NHS services (details at end of leaflet).
 Have the packet with you if you telephone for advice.